 Slips, Trips, and Falls Safety Talk

-There are usually hazards on the jobsite that can cause slips, trips, and falls.
-Learn how to avoid them and how to prevent injuries.
+Hazards on the jobsite can cause slips, trips, and falls.
+Learn how to protect yourself and prevent injuries.

 Slips, Trips, and Falls Toolbox Talk